 While Americans are still more hesitant to embrace meditation than many of our Eastern counterparts, a growing body of research is beginning to win people over.

 Meditation has been a staple of Eastern health, medicine, and religion for centuries, and now millions of Americans are embracing it as a part of their daily routine.
 And guess what?
 There’s an app for that!
 (Many apps, in fact.)

 Headspace is one of the top apps around.
-It’s billed as an emotional health and well-being app that allows users to find a sense of equilibrium during chaos.
+It’s billed as an emotional health and well-being app that allows users to find a sense of equilibrium during the chaos.
 It uses guided meditation and mindfulness techniques as its core features.

 Calm is another popular app.
 This one includes breathing exercises, guided meditation, and even stories to help you fall asleep.
 It even has a kids section, which features age-appropriate options for those between the ages of three and 17.

 The human body contains 12 pairs of cranial nerves, each of which originates in the brain and connects it to other parts of the body.
 The most important cranial nerve is the vagus nerve.
 It passes through nearly every vital organ and traces all the way down to the colon.
 Along the way, it sends signals to and from the diaphragm, heart, stomach, and intestines.
 By stimulating the vagus nerve, it’s possible to improve health and well-being in a variety of ways.

 Vagus nerve stimulation (VNS) was typically only available to epilepsy patients and other individuals who were approved to receive a VNS device implant.
 Today, anyone can enjoy the benefits of VNS – which includes stress reduction and better focus – with the Xen by Neuvana.
 This simple device works in tandem with patented headphones to deliver targeted VNS waveforms that put the mind and body at ease.
 Listen as part of your pre-bedtime routine, while you work, or as part of your daily self-care routine.